-Exercise How exercise combines with exercises in task two C7 • reviews/summarises meanings of homonyms from previous exercises moves focus onto definitions information in (monolingual L2) dictionary • exposes students to key dictionary definition lexis (e.g. the opposite of) provides an opportunity for collaborative work after a stretch of individual work • allows the teacher to check understanding/progress with homonyms • provides a fun activity after analytical work C9 extends dictionary definitions/language to other familiar words • focuses on dictionary definitions D10 returns focus to metalanguage/grammar information • checks abbreviations introduced in A1 • extends abbreviations from A1 D11 gives practice in applying dictionary skills focused on in earlier exercises • further checks learners' understanding of abbreviations allows the teacher to check understanding/progress with metalanguage All exercises in Task 3 continues very restricted/controlled approach (students just match or select from pre-determined answers - there is no productive use)

-C Assumptions and reasons
+Exercise How exercise combines with exercises in Task Two С7 reviews/summarises meanings of homonyms from previous exercises moves focus onto definitions information in (monolingual L2) dictionary exposes students to key dictionary definition lexis (e.g. the opposite of) provides an opportunity for collaborative work after a stretch of individual work allows the teacher to check understanding/progress with homonyms provides a fun activity after analytical work С9 extends dictionary definitions/language to other familiar words focuses on dictionary definitions D10 returns focus to metalanguage/grammar information checks abbreviations introduced in A1 extends abbreviations from A1 D11 gives practice in applying dictionary skills focused on in earlier exercises further checks learners' understanding of abbreviations allows the teacher to check understanding/progress with metalanguage All exercises in Task 3 continues very restricted/controlled approach (students just match or select from pre-determined answers - there is no productive use) continues with work on different parts of dictionary entries c.
+Assumptions and reasons

-- It is useful to give learners explicit training in using dictionaries/ learner training/the value of both monolingual L2 and bilingual dictionaries (Exs.
-A1, B4, B5) - Because it helps learners continue learning outside the classroom/ encourages learners to take responsibility for their own learning/ the teacher is not always on hand to help them/learners will use dictionaries anyway but ineffectively if not trained/different dictionaries have different information/abbreviations/organisation of information - It is valuable for learners to learn metalanguage (Ex.
+- It is useful to give learners explicit training in using dictionaries/learner training/the value of both monolingual L2 and bilingual dictionaries (Exs.
+A1, B4, B5) Because it helps learners continue learning outside the classroom/encourages learners to take responsibility for their own learning/the teacher is not always on hand to help them/learners will use dictionaries anyway but ineffectively if not trained/different dictionaries have different information/abbreviations/organisation of information - It is valuable for learners to learn metalanguage (Ex.
 A1) Because it enables them to access reference books/it is more efficient if all using rather than paraphrase/adult learners expect it/useful to understand teacher's explanations and voice queries about grammar - It is useful to study homonyms and homophones/words with multiple meanings in English/to focus on sound/spelling (Exs.
-A3, B4) - Because they are common/could prevent blocking of understanding/ may help learners to check beyond first meaning in a dictionary - It is valuable for learners to recognise the phonemic script at low level (Exs.
-B4, B5) - Because it enables them to access reference books/learners will attempt to record pronunciation so need tools to do so correctly/helps learners continue learning outside the classroom - It is useful for learners to work out language for themselves/the value of guided discovery approach (Exs.
+A3, B4) Because they are common/could prevent blocking of understanding/may help learners to check beyond first meaning in a dictionary - It is valuable for learners to recognise the phonemic script at low level (Exs.
+B4, B5) Because it enables them to access reference books/learners will attempt to record pronunciation so need tools to do so correctly/ helps learners continue learning outside the classroom - It is useful for learners to work out language for themselves/ the value of guided discovery approach (Exs.
 A1, B4, B5) Because it is more memorable/more cognitively challenging if learners are actively involved/it is more motivating for learners - It is valuable to focus on de-contextualised language (Exs.
-A1, B4, B5) Because it is more effective if learners focus on one thing at a time/ learners may get distracted on other issues in context and not notice the target language/learners are familiar with this and expect it

-- It is valuable to focus on individual words (i.e. not collocations/ chunks) (All exs.) - Because it is easier to start with individual words first/collocations vary and may confuse learners/learners naturally focus on individual items when consulting dictionaries - It is valuable to work with what students already know/extend awareness of previously met language (Exs.
+A1, B4, B5) Because it is more effective if learners focus on one thing at a time/learners may get distracted on other issues in context and not notice the target language/learners are familiar with this and expect it - It is valuable to focus on individual words (i.e. not collocations/chunks) (All exs.)
+Because it is easier to start with individual words first/collocations vary and may confuse learners/learners naturally focus on individual items when consulting dictionaries - It is valuable to work with what students already know/ extend awareness of previously met language (Exs.
 A1, A3, B4) Because it gives learners confidence/so they can focus on dictionary training rather than two aspects at the same time - Learning pronunciation is an important part of learning a word (Exs.
+B4, B5)

-B4, B5) - Because many learners learn English to speak it/enables learners to recognise words when spoken/inaccurate pronunciation can lead to misunderstandings - It is valuable to give controlled practice (Ex.
-A3)
+Because many learners learn English to speak it/enables learners to recognise words when spoken/inaccurate pronunciation can lead to misunderstandings a.(i) Why might a teacher want to obtain feedback on these aspects of the lesson?

-Because it gives learners confidence/it helps memorisation
+It is valuable to give controlled practice (Ex.
+A3) Because it gives learners confidence/it helps memorisation